What kind of boats do you use?

 Even though our vessels are very stable, it’s always a possibility, especially if you’re vulnerable to motion sickness.
 The Salish Sea is a large and ever-changing body of water and conditions inside the harbour may not reflect conditions on the outside.
-In summer 2021 we’ll be encouraging you to stay on the outer deck anyway, and fresh air always helps.
+We encourage you to stay on the outer deck anyway (hint: outside is where the whales are!), and fresh air always helps.
 As a precaution for those who are susceptible, we recommend you consider taking your preferred motion sickness medication at least one hour before your tour.
 It might seem counter-intuitive, but a light meal before heading out on a tour is advised, as marine travel on an empty stomach makes you more vulnerable.
 We also supply ginger candies, which can help alleviate nausea.
 Prevention is better than cure, so please speak to your captain or crew members as soon as you start to feel a little queasy.
 They can help you before it gets to the point where you’re “feeding the fish” their next meal.
 Never feel embarrassed—it’s nothing the crew haven’t dealt with before!

 How do I tip the crew for a job well done?

-If you want to leave a gratuity, you may place cash directly in the tip jar (contactless) with our boat team after the trip or our friendly customer experience agents at the office are happy to take an electronic, contactless payment.
+If you want to leave a gratuity, you may place cash directly in the tip jar with our boat team after the trip.
+Or our friendly customer experience agents at the office are happy to take an electronic payment.
 Even from your home you can add a gratuity by calling our office, which is open 7 a.m. to 11 p.m. daily, and we can process a credit card payment for you immediately.
 You can also express your appreciation by leaving a good review!

 Where do you go to see the whales?